 How Long Do You Need at the Vendicari Nature Reserve

 To fully appreciate how beautiful Vendicari Nature Reserve is and to see everything that the Orange trail has to offer, we recommend spending at least 2-3 hours.
-Add extra time if you’d like to spend some time on one of the beaches.
+Add extra time if you’d like to spend some time on one of the beaches or explore areas beyond the Orange Trail.

 Best Time to Visit the Vendicari Nature Reserve